ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 !!! release
     This is an **Alpha Release**.<br>
     This model configurations and source code might change before the full release.<br>
-    No support is currently provided for this model.
+    Limited support is currently provided for this model.
 Its usage is only recommended for testing by experienced users and collaborators.
-For a supported experience, refer to [Run ACCESS-OM2](/models/run-a-model/run-access-om2) instead.
+For a supported and validated model and configuration, see [Run ACCESS-OM2](/models/run-a-model/run-access-om2) instead.

 <div class="text-card-group" markdown>
 [:fontawesome-brands-github:{: class="twemoji icon-before-text"} {{ model }} configurations]({{github_configs}}){: class="text-card"}